There are two categories of blacks: carbon-based, and iron oxide-based.

 Chromatic blacks are, as the name implies, non-black pigment-containing mixes, that usually combine two complimentary colours.
 There are several kinds, most likely differing per manufacturer in transparency, temperature, tone, density, &c.
 I have no experience with these, but can imagine you can find a chromatic black for most specific purposes.

-Because of the long history of pigment creation traditions and methods, monikers often are shared among distinct pigments ('charcoal black' is a mess).
+As you probably immediately noticed, naming conventions are a mess.
+Because of the long history of pigment creation traditions and methods, monikers often are shared among distinct pigments.
+The most accurate way to talk about pigments is to refer to them by their Colour Index Generic Name (CIGN) Code.

 Sources: